 - Turn in your car and lease or buy a new one

 You can turn in your car and lease another one from the same dealership or you may choose to explore other dealership options.
 If you love the car, you might decide to purchase it (if your lease includes a purchase option), or you might purchase another car if you aren’t looking for another lease.
 There are many different lanes to take, each with different financial obligations and fees.

 Is there a way to get a lease disposition fee waived?

 There are generally two ways to avoid paying a disposition fee.
 Two common ways are:

 - Buying the car: You may avoid the lease disposition fee if you purchase the car at the end of your lease (if your lease includes a purchase option).
 If you buy the car at the end of your contract, your leasing company usually won’t charge a disposition fee, as they don’t have to prepare the car for resale.
 Nevertheless, your leasing company may charge a purchase option fee in connection with purchasing the car.

 - Leasing or buying another vehicle: If you decide to lease or buy another vehicle of the same brand, the disposition fee under your current lease may be waived as part of a loyalty benefit that may be offered.
 Or you may be able to negotiate to have the fee waived.

 Are lease disposition fees a part of early lease buyouts?

 If you’re not familiar, an early lease buyout is when you decide to purchase your leased car before the end of your contract.
-There are other lease end fees, but there shouldn’t be a lease deposition fee because you will be keeping the car.
+There are other lease-end fees, but there shouldn’t be a lease disposition fee because you will be keeping the car.
 By keeping the car, the lessor won’t have to prep it for sale at the end of your lease and may waive this fee.
 Nevertheless, as noted above, your lease contract may require you to pay a purchase option fee.
 Always check the terms of your lease contract for details.